 Regulation 6766 of 11 February 2004, Regulation to rule threatened and endangered species of the Commonwealth of Puerto Rico, prohibits the possession, transportation, take or destruction of threatened or endangered species without a PRDNER's Secretary permit (Article 2.02).
 The Secretary could provide a permit or authorization letter for activities that will result in the reproduction or survival of the species (Article 5.02).
-The restoration activities described in this Draft Compensatory RP/EA seek to increase the survival of coral species considered at present threatened.
+The Preferred Alternative seeks to increase the survival of coral species considered at present threatened.
 At present, NOAA is authorized to handle coral threatened species through the agreement mentioned in the previous section.
 Any additional required permit will be discussed and coordinated with PRDNER, as one of the Trustees.